Northern California offers scores of places that you can go to for a two- or three-day getaway.

-If you live in or near San Francisco, these places are all within an hour's drive, close to home - and you could manage most of them by using public transit.
+If you live in or near San Francisco (or are starting your getaway from there), these places are all within an hour's drive - and you could avoid traffic and get to most of them by using public transit.

-If you haven't explored San Francisco yet, start with this first-timer's getaway plan.
-If you love movies and film, you can explore San Francisco in the movies with this plan - or take a quick side trip to Japantown.
+If you haven't explored San Francisco yet, (and that includes San Franciscans who never take time to see what's close to home) start with this first-timer's getaway plan.
+If you love movies and film, you can explore San Francisco in the movies with this plan - or take a quick trip to Japantown.

-In the South Bay, adorable Los Gatos has been a getaway spot for San Franciscans since the early twentieth century.
+In the South Bay, adorable, walkable little Los Gatos has been a getaway spot for San Franciscans since the early twentieth century.
+Cuddled up against the Santa Cruz Mountains, it's a good base for hiking, wine tasting, or a leisurely stroll down the main street.

-Halfway between Santa Cruz and San Francisco, Half Moon Bay is a good spot for a relaxed weekend spent exploring the coast.
+Halfway between Santa Cruz and San Francisco, Half Moon Bay is an excellent spot to get out of town for a relaxing weekend exploring the coast.

-Near the coast, the Russian River Towns are close to beautiful redwood forests and backroads drives.
+Near the coast, the Russian River Towns are close to wineries, beautiful redwood forests, and backroads drives.

 At the north end of Sonoma, Healdsburg offers a charming downtown, and it's close to the Dry Creek and Anderson Valleys for wine tasting.